Can I Get an ICBC Settlement If I Only Have Minor Injuries?

 - Up to $300,000 for medical care and recovery (hospital, doctor visits, counselling, massage, chiropractic)

 - Up to $740 per week for lost wages

 - Up to $5,500 for pain and suffering

 How Can I Maximize My ICBC Settlement?

-At Preszler Law Firm, we can review your case and advise you about all the legal options available.
+At Preszler Injury Lawyers, we can review your case and advise you about all the legal options available.
 We can help you get to the best doctor for your particular injuries.
 If necessary, we can help you step outside ICBC to file a claim against a liable driver’s Basic Autoplan third-party liability coverage, which can provide another $200,000 to $1 million toward your long-term medical expenses and lost wages.

 We can instruct you on working within your own Basic Autoplan policy to receive up to $150,000 for all reasonable and necessary expenses incurred for medical treatment and lost wages (if you are off for more than a week).
 You can draw off your own policy if the other driver was uninsured, underinsured, or unidentified.